 \begin{question} Does there exist a finitely generated torsion-free, amenable, simple group? \end{question}

-A part of our note contains some results concerning verbal subgroups (this is related to the second construction of WM groups) and a construction of crystallographic groups, which is also based on the use of groups of type $F'/N'$.
+Our note contains also some results concerning verbal subgroups (this is related to the second construction of WM groups), and a construction of crystallographic groups, which is also based on the use of groups of type $F'/N'$.